-Industrial painting is performing complex, hard-to-reach (or access) painting in facilities or plants, such as refineries, food plants, manufacturing facilities, agricultural companies, municipalities, and more.
-Industrial painting often requires specialized rigging to access areas such as confined spaces and special coatings to withstand harsh environments.
+Industrial painting is complex, hard-to-reach (or access) painting in facilities or plants, such as refineries, food plants, manufacturing facilities, agricultural companies, municipalities, etc.

 How do you prepare steel for coating?

 The preparation of steel will vary depending on the environment and coating system specified.
 It will likely include degreasing, water blasting, and/or sandblasting.
 In areas where either is impractical, CO2 blasting may be an alternative.
-For adhesion to the steel, the manufacturer’s recommended surface preparation must be followed.
+The manufacturer’s recommended surface preparation must be followed for proper adhesion.

 What degree of sandblasting is required for constant immersion service?

 A minimum SSPC-SP10 Near White Metal Blast.
 For best results, an SSPC-SP 5 White Metal Blast.
 The degree of sandblasting will vary based on the specified coating and service environment.
-For example, for potable water, an SSPC-SP 5 White Metal Blast is required.
+For example, an SSPC-SP 5 White Metal Blast is required for potable water.

 Why do you line the interior of tanks?

 Every company has a different reason to line a tank.
-Most reasons we hear from our customers include reducing product build-up, corrosion protection, cleanability, FDA requirements, reducing anti-microbial growth, etc. TMI Coatings has lined thousands of tanks over 36 years of business.
+Our customers’ reasons include reducing product build-up, corrosion protection, cleanability, FDA requirements, reducing anti-microbial growth, etc. TMI Coatings has lined thousands of tanks since 1985.

 Do you spray or brush and roll paint?

-TMI Coatings applies paint by both spray and brush and roll.
-We prefer to brush and roll in outdoor environments to eliminate overspray risk; however, some coatings are required to be sprayed.
-When spraying paint is required, it’s done within containment to collect paint spray drift.
+TMI Coatings applies paint by spray and brush and roll.
+We prefer to brush and roll outdoors to eliminate overspray risk; however, some coatings must be sprayed.
+When spraying paint is required, it’s done within containment to mitigate paint spray drift.

 Why is it important to repair cracks on concrete silos?

-When cracks are present on the exteriors of concrete silos, moisture can migrate through the crack.
+When cracks are present on the exteriors of concrete silos, moisture can migrate through the gap.
 As moisture seeps into the concrete, it causes corrosion of the rebar.
 Over time, the rebar corrodes and expands, causing the concrete to disbond from the structure.
-The spalling concrete may fall to the ground; this is a safety concern.
-Also, moisture infiltration affects the structural integrity of the silos.
+The spalling concrete may fall to the ground, which is a safety concern.
+Moisture infiltration also affects the structural integrity of the silos.

 Why waterproof concrete silo walls?

-Prolong the life of concrete silos by applying a waterproof coating to the exterior.
-The protective coating reduces the ability for moisture to penetrate the walls of the silos; this eliminates corrosion from occurring.
-When corrosion occurs in the concrete it results in cracks or spalling concrete.
+Applying a waterproof coating to the exterior prolongs the life of concrete silos.
+The protective coating reduces moisture from penetrating the walls of the silos, eliminating corrosion from occurring.
+When corrosion occurs in the concrete, it results in cracks or spalling.
 A protective coating offers a waterproof seal and an aesthetically pleasing finish.